MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/tutorial-aspnet-core-ef-step-01.md

 ---
-title: "Tutorial: Installing Visual Studio 2019"
+title: "Tutorial: Create an ASP.NET Core web app with Entity Framework and Visual Studio 2019"
 titleSuffix: ""
-description: "Learn how to install Visual Studio 2019 with this video tutorial and step-by-step instructions." ms.custom: "get-started" ms.date: 03/31/2019 ms.technology: vs-ide-general
+description: "As the first step prior to creating an ASP.NET Core web app, learn how to install Visual Studio 2019 with this video tutorial and step-by-step instructions." ms.custom: "get-started" ms.date: 03/31/2019 ms.technology: vs-ide-general